 At St Peter’s School, we want every pupil to feel they have a voice which is heard and valued.
-Our ‘School Council’ is made up of children from across the school in Years 1 to 6.
-There are 12 members in total.
+Our ‘School Council’ is made up of children from across the school in Years 2 to 6.
 Mr Cronin and Mrs Brady assist the children to run the meetings effectively.

 At the beginning of the new academic year, children discuss in their classes the responsibilities and qualities that they think would be important in our school council.
 Children are voted in to the council by their peers and two representatives from each class are chosen.
 These children attend fortnightly meetings to discuss relevant matters of interest concerning school organisation and development.
 The School Council is actively involved in decision making within the school and regularly conducts surveys to gather views and opinions from their peers.

-Each class also has a Class Council committee which is elected from their class.
-Class Council meetings allow children to discuss issues about which they are concerned.
+Each class also has Class Council meetings which allow children to discuss issues about which they are concerned.
 After discussion in class, suggestions may be taken to the School Council for discussion.
 A response will be made by the School Council either personally or during one of our school assemblies.